 The Broke Backpacker is supported by you.
 Clicking through our links may earn us a small affiliate commission, and that's what allows us to keep producing free content 🙂 Learn more.

-Another factual bright spot about Madeira is its size.
+Another notable fact about Madeira is its size.
 There are no great distances to deal with when it comes to moving from your base in town to any given trailhead.
-In one week, you can easily hit a different trail every day in different parts of the island if you have a car rental – and still have literally dozens of different hiking options left to consider.
+In one week, you can easily hit different hiking trails every day in different parts of the island if you have a rental car.

-Here are some of my favorite classic and off-beat hikes in Madeira…
+Even then, you’ll still have literally dozens of different hiking options left to consider!
+Here are some of my favourite classic and off-beat hikes in Madeira…

 Getting There